albinoz/ffmpeg-static-OSX/README.md

 -- Now you can build lastest ffmpeg by Just double clik on ffmpeg-static-OSX.command

-Build Result will Be copied on Desktop
+Build Result will be copied on Desktop